 Risks of Feeding Your Guinea Pig Cabbage

-Cabbage is a cruciferous vegetable like broccoli, cauliflower, brussels sprouts, and kale.
+Cabbage is a cruciferous vegetable like broccoli, cauliflower, brussels sprouts, mustard greens, and kale.
 As such, feeding cabbage can potentially cause gas or bloat if fed in large amounts.
 It may also cause diarrhea in some piggies.

 Some guinea pigs are more sensitive to stomach problems than others, so it’s best to introduce gassy veggies gradually and see how your guinea pig reacts.